 - managing sales between family members or divorce agreements

-Owner financed notes can vary, but always include an agreed upon term, interest rate, payment amount, and payment date on which the buyer of the property must pay the seller.
+Deed of Trust notes can vary, but always include an agreed upon term, interest rate, payment amount, and payment date on which the buyer of the property must pay the seller.
 The conditions are formally and legally written in a note.

 Sometimes, the seller of the property would have preferred to have received all of the cash upfront.
 Even if that wasn’t the case at the beginning, circumstances may have changed or new investment opportunities may have appeared that cause the seller to need cash quickly.

 The holder of the deed of trust note has the option of selling all or part of the note to one of the nation’s many mortgage purchasers.
 The value that would be placed on the note varies among many factors, with the most important being the amount of equity in the property (cash down payment plus principal payments received) and the credit of the buyer.
 The more equity and the better the buyer credit, the more that the note is worth.

 Selling part of a trust deed note — called a partial — involves selling only a certain number of payments rather than all of the remaining payments.
 With a partial purchase, you receive less money upfront but more money over time.

 How To Create a Strong Deed of Trust Note